OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 multipart monograph, such as an International Standard Serial Number (ISSN).

--   Source: IFLA Element Sets \"[has international standard number of series or multipart monographic resource](https://www.iflastandards.info/isbd/elements#P1030),\" modified.
+-   Source: IFLA Element Sets \"<a href="https://www.iflastandards.info/isbd/elements#P1030" target="_blank">has international standard number of series or multipart monographic resource</a>,\" modified.

 **Rule:** Record the international standard number of the series or multipart monograph if it is known.
 The international standard number